fededim/OdisBackupCompare/README.md

 After installing new control units or wiring in a retrofit, getting everything to work can be frustrating or even impossible without proper configuration of control units.
 To make troubleshooting easier, I developed this free tool to compare control unit configurations between two cars (maybe I should have done it earlier).
 I  tested it thoroughly on my Golf MK7 Facelift, it supports all electronic control units, even those connected to the secondary buses (subsystems); high likely it should work also with any control unit from a VW group car.
 If you find it useful, donations are appreciated via the above GitHub sponsor button.

+# Important Notice of Non-Affiliation and Disclaimer
+I'm not affiliated, associated, authorized, endorsed by, or in any way connected with the VOLKSWAGEN AG, or any of its subsidiaries or its affiliates.
+The official VOLKSWAGEN AG software or tools can be found at https://www.vw.com/.

+The names VOLKWAGEN, VW and ODIS as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 # How to use it

 ## PREREQUISITE